Available to Those Who Provide Primary Care to Children

 - • NJ Medicaid will work collaboratively to ensure active engagement

-- • For children and families with the greatest health complexity, a team of community health workers, social workers, and others will partner closely with practices to develop shared plans of care for patients with the greatest health complexity
+- • For children and families with the greatest health complexity, a team of community health workers, social workers, and others will partner closely with practices to develop shared plans of care

 - • Information on all core community child services and referral processes will be provided to your practice to assist with integration of care and improve community support for all families, regardless of health complexity level